 Some high-risk areas in Washington where the mineral has been found.

 The Hanford Nuclear Reservation contained four sites listed on the EPA’s National Priorities List (NPL).
 One of the areas, called the Hanford 100-Area, covered 586 square miles.
 On the land, nine nuclear reactors contaminated local groundwater and buildings.
 The last reactor shut down in 1988 after the nearby Columbia River became contaminated with radioactive and hazardous chemicals.
 During operation, workers also buried contaminated solid wastes on-site, creating contaminated soil and sludge made up of heavy metals and asbestos.

 The EPA divided the 100-Area into six reactor areas to address the site contamination.
 In 1996, the wings on the reactors were torn off, and tons of asbestos, steel, copper, and contaminated soil were removed.
 Since then, over 18 million tons of contaminated soil has been removed.
 Pump systems were put into place to treat local water and reduce levels of contaminants.

-The Sumas River and Swift Creek in Whatcom County, Washington were a significant source of asbestos exposure.
+The Sumas River and Swift Creek in Whatcom County, Washington were a significant source of exposure.
 Swift Creek, which flows into the Sumas River, contains high levels of naturally occurring asbestos located in riverbed sediment.